martepato/sm64-vita/enhancements/README.md

 When this is done, it should turn green which lets you know that it has started.

 When your demo has been recorded, it will be dumped to the newly created `/SM64_DEMOS/` folder within the Project64 directory.

+## HD Mario Model - `hd_mario.patch`

+This patch replaces Mario's model with one that has a higher polygon count.
+Causes some lags in certain areas.

+## No Drawing Distance - `nodrawingdistance.patch`

+Removes the drawing distance, allows you to see objects and enemies from far away